 If it's true they are the web's most popular influencer rewards program as they say, we should be able to verify that fact.
 They also claim to have paid out $410,754,123 (yes, that's nearly FOUR HUNDRED and ELEVEN MILLION) in cash and free gift cards (see screenshot below).

-As I mentioned, I've seen other sites making these types of claims and while they sound impressive, they're meaningless if untrue.
+As I mentioned, I've seen other sites making these bold claims and while they sound impressive, they're meaningless if untrue.

 Is WiredBucks a Scam?

-I know you want to make money online, and the people behind WiredBucks know you that's what you want too.
+I know you want to make money online and the people behind WiredBucks know that's what you want too.
 Are they a scam though?

-So many people are looking for ways to make online today, which is why the web is flooded with scams.
+So many people are looking for a way out.
+A path to freedom and indepence.
+And that's why the web is flooded with scams.
 It's not only WiredBucks who makes outrageous claims like paying out millions and being the #1 Influencer Network.
-It's sites like PlentyBread, BonusJunkies and NextCash too.
+It's sites like GoCashouts, MoneyGuru, PlentyBread, BonusJunkies and NextCash too.